digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/ambassador.md

 To enable proxy protocol for `AES Backend Services`, you need to run the below steps:

-1. Change directory where the `Starter Kit` repository was cloned
+1. Change directory where the `Starter Kit` repository was cloned.

 2. Edit the `Helm` values file provided in the `Starter Kit` repository using an editor of your choice (preferably with `YAML` lint support).
 For example, you can use [VS Code](https://visualstudio.microsoft.com):